motoko-ayanami/deceiver/README.md

 - **`--url <URL>`**
   Base URL for normalization checks (required if `--normalize` or `--builtin-normalize` is used).

+- **`--help`**
+  Shows the help menu.

 ### Required Files

 1. **`urls.txt`**
    A text file containing the list of URLs to test.
 Each URL should be on a new line.
 Lines starting with `#` are ignored as comments.
 Ensure this file is located in the same directory as the script.

 2. **`cookies.json`**
    A JSON file containing cookies for authenticated requests.
+Ensure this file is located in the same directory as the script.

   ---